Frequently Asked Questions

 Q: Is there anything that I need to do with the City before I have a garage or yard sale?

 A: No. The City of Georgetown does not currently issue permits for a garage or yard sale.
 However, according to the Texas State Comptroller, any person holding more than 2 sales a year is considered to be operating a business and is required to pay sales tax on items sold.
-Therefore, If more than two sales are held, a resident is operating a resale business out of their home and may be in violation of City ordinances regulating home occupantions.
+Therefore, If more than two sales are held, a resident is operating a resale business out of their home and may be in violation of City ordinances regulating home occupations.
 Also, see Garage and Yard Sale Signs under Common Violations for restrictions on placing signs for your sale.

-A: Code Enforcement Officers are not Police Officers and cannot issue citations.
+A: Code Compliance Officers are not Police Officers and cannot issue citations.
 However, officers can still file complaints with the City’s Municipal Court, which requires a property owner or occupant to appear in court to answer to charges of code violation.
 Fines up to $2,000 per day may be assessed by the court, depending upon the type and severity of violation.
 In addition, for certain types of violation, the City may remove the nuisance and charge the property owner for the cost of work, including placing a lien on the property to recover the costs.
 However, the primary focus of the officers in enforcement is education, and officers will normally work with first-time offenders and allow them time to remove the nuisance themselves.

 Q: If it can’t be seen, is it a violation?